alvpickmans/Dynamo-Dev-Starter-Kit/README.md

 ## Getting Started

 These instructions will get you started on how to install the VSIX and start developing your own Dynamo packages.
-*Bear in mind these templates are just one of many ways of setting up Visual Studio to seamlessly create a base structures.*
+*Bear in mind these templates are just one of many ways of setting up Visual Studio to seamlessly create a base project scaffolding.*

 ### Prerequisites